rickwassing/cicada-develop/docs/analysis-relative-events.rst

 Create Custom Relative Events
 =============================

 You may want to study segments that are before, during or after existing Events.
-For example, you may be interested in the activity levels prior to sleep so you can understand the impact of this presleep activity on various sleep variables.
+For example, you may be interested in the activity levels prior to sleep so you can understand the impact of this pre-sleep activity on various sleep variables.
 In this example we will create Custom Relative Events that start 3h 30m prior to each Sleep Window Event with a duration of 3h.

 .. note::